 Cynicism About Love

-He meets Mia.
-Her small family filled with love and hope.
-He asks about her baby: “Will he become an acrobat?”
+Antonius Block, sane, but depressed, struggles to make sense of his despair.
+He too has rejected his needs.
+Meeting Mia, he sees a small family filled with love and hope.
+Asks about her baby: “Will he become an acrobat?”
 “Perhaps he’ll become a Knight.”
 “Not much fun in that.”
 “You don’t look too happy.”
-“I’m in bad company.”
-“Your squire?”
-“No, myself.”

 One Good Deed & Saving Himself

-“We were newly married.
+“I had, once.
+We were newly married.
 We played and laughed.
 I wrote songs to her eyes, her nose, her beautiful little ears.
 We danced.
 The house was full of life.
 Faith is a torment.
 It’s like loving someone in the darkness who never answers no matter how loud you call.”
-He doesn’t know if his wife is there any longer.
+Is his wife waiting?
+He doesn’t think so.

 He walks away, his face suddenly solemn and haunted.
 Death follows him.
 How quickly hope can turn: “I’ve been waiting for you.”
-They continue their Chess game, Antonius still trying to find another chance at love: “Check.”
+They continue their Chess game, Antonius Block still trying to find another chance at love: “Check.”

 Beginning To See The Way

-Death, behind Antonius Block, sneers: “Don’t you ever stop asking questions?”
-“Never.”
-“Yet, you get no answers.”
+Death, behind Antonius Block, sneers: “Don’t you ever stop asking questions.
+You get no answers.”
 Yet, continuing to ask is the Knight’s saving grace.
 He doesn’t give up.

 A Steadfast Love Survives

-Karin, though, is not afraid of the Knight’s distance.
-She looks for him: “Don’t you know me anymore?
-Now I can see, somewhere in your eyes, only hidden and frightened is the boy who went away so many years ago.”
-His child self must learn to trust love.
-She welcomes his friends and prepares a meal.
+Karin, though, is not afraid of her Knight’s distance.
+Her voice reaches into the silence of his heart: “Don’t you know me anymore?
+Now I can see, somewhere in your eyes, only hidden and frightened, is the boy who went away so many years ago.”
+His child self must learn to trust love again.
+Like Mia, she will feed him.

 Love & Hope: Dancing With Death

-They all sit to together at dinner, reading the Bible’s verse, The Seventh Seal … “there was silence in heaven about the space of half an hour and 7 angels who had 7 trumpets prepared themselves for sound.”
+All the travelers sit together at dinner, with Karin, reading the bible’s verse, The Seventh Seal”: “… there was silence in heaven about the space of half an hour and 7 angels who had 7 trumpets prepared themselves for sound.”
 There’s a banging on the door.
 And, Death enters the room.
+Karin answers.

-Death bids them take hands and leads them in a line-dance on the beach.
+Death bids them take hands and leads them all in a line-dance on the beach.
 He, Death, is at the head, with his Scythe and Hourglass.
 Yes, Time may have its limits.
 But, if the sources of depression are faced, life can be filled with love.
 There is hope.